DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 See [this article](http://stackoverflow.com/a/6481658/48082) for more information and some discussion on this exception.

-If you use OpenJDK to run the tests, or to deploy the Polocy, then it's not an issue.
+If you use OpenJDK to run the tests, or to deploy the Policy, then it's not an issue.
 (The OPDK version of Apigee Edge runs on OpenJDK.)
 In that JDK, there's no restriction on key strength.

 ## Bulding the Jar